heridev/smsforall-react-app/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 #### Description
-This is the application and frontend code for smsparatodos.com and in the case that you want to add any new features that the original fuse react app includes you can run the application demo stored in the following location
+This is the application and frontend code for https://app.smsforall.org.
+If you want to add any new features that the original fuse react app includes, you can run the application demo stored in the following location
 ```
 /Users/heribertopersonalfolder/fuse_react_v4.1.5_template/fuse_react_demo
 ```